klavinslab/protocols_aquarium_1_0/materials_prep/media/bacteria/update_later/lb_cmc_agar.md

 7. Remove from Autoclave: put on thermal gloves and take bottle out of autoclave, place on stir plate
 8. Stir: Heat to 65C while stirring at 700 rpm
 9. Add Antibiotic: while heating and stirring add 4 mL kan 1.6 mL amp using a P1000 micropipette
+10. Pour plates.
+11. Wait 30 minutes.
+12. Move plates to 30 C incubator to dry out overnight.

+Day 2:

+1. Move plates from 30 C incubator to appropriate location in fridge.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ####Additional Information and Settings####